- The importance of creating balance between AI personalization and consumer needs

 However, the rise of AI has led to fears from marketers that their jobs will be automated and from consumers that they will lose control of what they see and the offers they receive.

-2 Why AI alone is not enough
+2 Why AI alone is not enough to optimize personalization

 To overcome these fears and ensure you deliver an optimized experience you need a balance of humans and AI within personalization, as this blog will discuss.